 Garage with Extreme Heat Under Direct Sun

-You should also consider fitness equipment for the garage if it is located with extreme heat under direct sunlight and is not climate controlled.
+You should also consider fitness equipment for the garage gym if it is located with extreme heat under direct sunlight and is not climate controlled.

 A treadmill designed specifically for use outside will handle more of the elements and keep you safe – like dust or water will not adversely affect the belt and has an anti-slip surface that won’t cause injuries even when used during inclement weather conditions.
-So when shopping around, make sure all of these features are available before making your final purchase decision!
+So when shopping around, ensure all of these features are available before making your final purchase decision!